 2- Buy a 2-day City Tour Pass:

 I like to fit in and avoid looking like a tourist but purchasing a tour pass can be super helpful.
 Sometimes, there are just too many attractions to see, and you’ll need some assistance.
-Riding on a tour bus can be relaxing and provides great history insights on the places you’re visiting.
+Riding on a tour bus can be relaxing and provides great historical insights into the places you’re visiting.

 3- Visit the Museo del Prado:

 Museo del Prado has one of the world’s finest collections of European art from the 12th and early 19th century.
 It is also considered to be one of the greatest museums of art in the world.

 Parque de la Montana has great views of the Southern part of Madrid.
 The water fountains and greenery really add something to the parks beauty.
 An Egyptian-style temple — Temple de Bod is also located inside the park.
 The Egyptian temple was donated to Spain in 1968 and opened to the public in 1972.

 5-Dine at Lateral for super cheap tapas:

 One word — TAPAS.
 Spain is known for its delicious tapas, from croquettes to a variety of seafood, antipasto and breads — tapas in Spain are authentic, fresh and super affordable.
 One of my favorites has to be pan con tomate (toast with tomato), it’s a simple dish of toast topped with tomatoes and olive oil but it is so good!

 6- Immerse yourself in Spain’s impressive culture — explore the city, admire your surroundings and take tons of photos: